arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 2. **readout:** detect change in some characteristic.
    Better characterization of system would involve high-dimensional description.
-   E.g. just measuring cell size, cell death and pH won’t give very little insight into what's happening.
+   E.g. just measuring cell size, cell death and pH provides little insight into what's happening.

    Several sequencing-based assays provide rich description, and many of them provide single-cell readouts.
    [Cell painting](https://www.nature.com/articles/nprot.2016.105) stands out: it is much cheaper, microscopy-based, and still captures a lot of biologically-relevant information.

- Effectiveness of the system for unbiased discovery, roughly, *is a product of these two dimensions*: how precise your intervention and how well you can describe results of intervention.
+ Effectiveness of the system for unbiased discovery, roughly, *is a product of these two dimensions*: how well you control the biology and how well you can describe results of intervention.

  Pooled CRISPR screens with scRNAseq/scATAC stand out in both dimensions. <br /> They combine 1. complete control via CRISPR with 2. very high-dimensional interpretable readout.